 Player of the season: Mark Selby

 No contest here, five ranking titles, including the UK Championship and the World Championship.
 Joining the very short list of players who have defended the World title (Steve Davis, Hendry, Ronnie and now Mark).
 Finishing World n°1 for the sixth season in a row.
 What can you say?

 Rookie of the season: Yan Bingtao

 This boy, who only turned 17 a few weeks ago, managed to climb into the last 64 in his very first season.
 Reaching a QF in Germany, and taking some scalps during his first pro season: Shaun Murphy, Michael Holt, Liang Wenbo and Mark Selby to name only the most illustrious of his victims.

-Achievements of the season: Mark King, Anthony Hamilton and Ronnie
+Achievements of the season: Mark King, Anthony Hamilton, and Ronnie

-I couldn’t choose between those three: Mark King, 43, a pro since 1991 won his first ranking title, the Irish Open 2016; Anthony Hamilton, 45, a pro since 1991 won his first ranking title, the German Masters 2017; Ronnie O’Sullivan, 41, pro since 1992 won a record-breaking 7th Masters in January 2017.
-For Mark and Anthony it was the very emotional crowning of a long career spent mainly in the shadow, the reward of 26 years of blood, sweat and tears and they both celebrated with their family, the people who had supported them through thick and thin.
+I couldn’t choose between those three: Mark King, 43, a pro since 1991 won his first ranking title, the Irish Open 2016; Anthony Hamilton, 45, a pro since 1991 won his first ranking title, the German Masters 2017; Ronnie O’Sullivan, 41, a pro since 1992 won a record-breaking 7th Masters in January 2017.
+For Mark and Anthony it was the very emotional crowning of a long career spent mainly in the shadow, the reward of 26 years of blood, sweat, and tears and they both celebrated with their family, the people who had supported them through thick and thin.
 For Ronnie, it was stamping his authority on what is very much his “home” tournament, the second more prestigious event on the calendar, setting a new record, and doing it without playing at his best but overcoming his own doubts as well as tip issues.

 Media work of the season: the Eurosport UK studio team